It may be the Sunshine State, but it rains in Florida every now and then. It’s a little humid sometimes too…

 I will assume that your walls don’t have paint on them already.

-If your walls already have latex or oil-based paint, you’ll need to remove that first.
-This covers most residential paints, btw.
+If your walls already have latex or oil-based paint, you must remove that first.
+This covers most residential paints, by the way.

-It can be difficult to remove paint from brick and cinder block walls, but this article has some quick tips that may help.
+Removing paint from brick and cinder block walls can be difficult, but this article has some quick tips that may help.

-Assuming you’re covering bare walls, you’ll want to thoroughly clean every surface you’ll paint.
+If applying Drylok waterproof paint to bare walls, you’ll want to thoroughly clean every surface you plan to paint.

 Depending on the age of your house, you may have white streaks on your concrete, called efflorescence.
 This is when salts and minerals in the water coat and discolor the concrete.